RedTeamOperations/Red-Infra-Craft/README.md

 <br>

 ## Future Releases
-This is the initial version of our tool, currently hosted on the AWS cloud platform.
-We've laid the groundwork for this release, focusing on delivering robust and reliable services on AWS.

-However, this is just the beginning.

-In the near future, we plan to significantly expand the tool's capabilities.
-Our roadmap includes adding support for more frameworks, which will give users more options to meet their specific needs.
-This expansion will improve the tool's flexibility and usability, targeting a broader audience.

-Additionally, we are working to make this tool available on other major cloud providers.
-Soon, users will be able to access this tool on Microsoft Azure and Google Cloud Platform (GCP).
-This multi-cloud support will ensure that our tool can integrate seamlessly into a variety of cloud environments, providing more choice and convenience to our users.
+Our tool now supports a multi-cloud environment, seamlessly operating across AWS, Microsoft Azure, and Google Cloud Platform (GCP).
+This broad support ensures maximum flexibility, allowing users to integrate the tool into their preferred cloud infrastructure with ease.

+But we’re just getting started.

+In upcoming releases, we plan to introduce new cloud-native architectures and additional Command and Control (C2) mechanisms across all supported platforms.
+These enhancements will further strengthen the tool's capabilities for cloud security operations, offering deeper insights and more powerful features for both offensive and defensive use cases.

-Stay tuned for these exciting updates as we continue to develop and improve our tools to better meet your needs.
+Stay tuned as we continue to innovate and expand our tool to meet the evolving needs of the cloud security community.

 <br>